Jumpstart Guide: Everything You Wanted to Know About Hashtags on Instagram

 Manually searching hashtags is a simple way to find the keywords for your business.
 You can start typing a keyword in IG’s search bar and it will show you all of the hashtags with that keyword and how many images are in it.

-Spend an hour or two one night watching TV and searching your your keywords and phrases, look at the images at the top of the feed and see what hashtags they're using.
-Keep a running list to dive deeper into and to put into use later.
+Spend an hour or two one night watching TV and searching your keywords and phrases, look at the images at the top of the feed and see what hashtags they're using.
+Be sure that the images in this feed truly relate to what you do.
+You’ll notice the big hashtags are overflowing with images that have nothing to do with the feed.
+This is a sign the hashtag is saturated and you shouldn’t use it.

 Schedulers offer hashtag tools to help you